- Balkanize Me: In the Lunar Civil War path, Equestria can break in seven nations.

 - Please Select New City Name: If Equestria conquers Stalliongrad, they can rename the city to suppress its communist history.
 The names available are Solargrad, Colitsyn, or Trottersburg.
 If the Lunar Empire conquers Stalliongrad, they can rename it Lunargrad or Coltitsyn.

-- Dirty Commies: Altidiya is perhaps too eager to hold onto power, as she refuses to step down from her General Secretary position in the path where Vasiliy prevails, and in the path where she prevails, she is willing to seize the Supreme Soviet building militarily to make sure that she stays in power.
+- Dirty Communists: Altidiya is perhaps too eager to hold onto power, as she refuses to step down from her General Secretary position if Vasiliy prevails.
+If she prevails, she is willing to seize the Supreme Soviet building militarily to make sure that she stays in power.

 - The Purge: In the political path where Altidiya prevails, Altidiya seizes the Supreme Soviet building by force and forces Vasiliy's faction into exile.